bmaczak/ServiceContainer/README.md

 3. Add any installers you need

 The GlobalServiceContainer uses the RuntimeInitializeOnLoadMethod attribute, this ensures that the global services will be installed before any scene service.

+### Sample

+A simple sample on how to use the package is available via the Package Manager.